Systems Security Foundations for Agentic Computing: Challenges in Applying Security Engineering to Agentic Computing

-Current agentic systems lack both components that provide security in web page dynamic code loading.
-First, information about the source (or provenance) of an instruction given to the agent is hard to assess (in contrast to the source of web-page scripts, most commonly loaded through explicit URLs).
-Second, sandboxing in the agent context is unavailable or probabilistic at best via mechanisms such as Instruction Hierarchy~\cite{wallace2024instructionhierarchytrainingllms}.
+In the agentic space, dynamic instruction following is a key feature to steer task execution.
+For example, MCP descriptions are instructions brought in externally, as are Anthropic's Claude Skills~\cite{claude_skills} and OpenClaw's ClawHub add-ons~\cite{clawhub}.
+Yet current agentic systems lack both of the components that provide security in web page dynamic code loading.
+First, information about the source (or provenance) of an instruction given to the agent is hard to assess (in contrast to the source of web-page scripts, most commonly loaded through explicit URLs over HTTPS).
+Second, sandboxing in the agent context is unavailable or probabilistic at best via mechanisms such as Instruction Hierarchy~\cite{wallace2024instruction}.
 An additional challenge to further drive the contrast with the web-page security model is that web pages are designed by a website owner, who is in charge of determining which code to include on the page and indirectly which code to dynamically load at some later time on the page.
 Agents are often given underspecified instructions and are expected to refine them with additional instructions discovered while working on the task at hand.
 This is a highly desirable functionality of agentic systems (not having to fully specify the task completely in the first prompt), but one for which security mechanisms are not readily available.